-The early part of the season is all about Sydney FC and whether or not they can continue their dominant run from last year, but a number of teams have improved their rosters and will look to dethrone the United, and you can enjoy the action using a standard or HD TV, as well as live mobile streaming options using a Free Trial.
+The early part of the season is all about Sydney FC and whether or not they can continue their dominant run from last year, but a number of teams have improved their rosters and will look to dethrone the Sky Blues, and you can enjoy the action using a standard or HD TV, as well as live mobile streaming options using a Free Trial.

 A League 2017 Live TV

 Another huge rivalry is the Big Blue clash, also known as the City Derby, between Sydney FC and Melbourne Victory.
-Sydney was nearly unbeatable during the regular season, clinching the top spot on the ladder in record time.
-Their sole loss was a nail-biter against the Wanderers on 18 February.
-With both sides having secured a place in the Semi Finals, we could also see these teams meeting in the Grand Final last year, losing in heartbreaking circumstances.
+Sydney was nearly unbeatable during the regular season last year, clinching the top spot on the ladder in record time, but the side that looked most likely to beat them were the Victory and they came very close to doing that in the Grand Final last year, losing in heartbreaking circumstances.
 These clashes are always must see TV.

-Among the action in this round being broadcast LIVE on Fox Sports 4, with just one game per week (Friday evening) of the A-League on Free to Air (SBS2) during the regular season and every Finals match shown on a one hour delay includes:
+Among the action in this round being broadcast LIVE on Fox Sports (Foxtel), with just one game per week (Saturday evening) of the A-League on Free to Air (Channel 10) during the regular season includes:

 A-League Live Streaming and a Free Trial

 If you are looking for Hyundai A-League action then Fox Sports (Foxtel) is the place for you, with every match of every round shown live, in HD, with no ad-breaks during play.
 This includes the Saturday game broadcast on Free to Air TV, and replays of the matches you may have missed.